Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 Amazon and Walmart are examples of two huge brands in the eCommerce space.
 However, online stores aren’t restricted to big brands; even if you don’t have a company, you can still sell things through your website.

-Various platforms are available (like Shopify and Bigcommerce) where you can easily create your online store, as they handle all the back-end development.
+Various platforms are available (like Shopify) where you can easily create your online store, as they handle all the back-end development.

 However, our suggestion is to go with WordPress and to take advantage of the WooCommerce plugin, which can turn any website into an online store.